Sandra Pupatello: Federal politics

 Pupatello supported Paul Martin's bid to succeed Jean Chrétien as leader of the Liberal Party of Canada.
 She also supported Michael Ignatieff's bid for the party leadership in 2006.

-In 2015, there was speculation that she may run for the federal Liberals in Windsor West in the October 2015 federal election and attempt to unseat New Democratic Party (NDP) incumbent Brian Masse, but that didn't eventuate.
+In 2015, there was speculation that she may run for the federal Liberals in Windsor West in the October 2015 federal election and attempt to unseat New Democratic Party (NDP) incumbent Brian Masse, but that did not come to fruition.

 Pupatello announced in August 2019 that she was seeking the federal Liberal nomination in Windsor West in the 2019 Canadian federal election.
 She won the nomination and faced incumbent New Democratic Party MP Brian Masse in the general election, placing second.
 In July 2021, Pupatello announced her intention to stand for the second time as the Liberal candidate for Windsor West in the 2021 Canadian federal election.
 She again placed second behind Masse, who expanded his margin of victory.

 On March 7, 2025, she was appointed to the Senate of Canada on the advice of Prime Minister Justin Trudeau.
 On May 20, 2025, she joined the Canadian Senators Group, but left in September to sit as an independent when she was appointed chair of the Government Representative's Office in the Senate.